dascrew/ogame-opensource/README.md

 This is revived OGame v 0.84 with old design.

+Note: This fork is tested against PHP 8.*

 Need help with installation?
 Ask the community for help.
 Discord: https://discord.gg/xpCV3McAj2